310mc/https-310mc.github.io-tl/source/_posts/submarine/ruthless_battlefield.md

 It’s why you’ll only ever hear stories about ES idols kicking the crap out of them…
 {% endbubble %}

-{% bubble Souma %}
+{% bubble Souma v3 %}
 Oh, that is a bit of a surprise.
 We do not have any ties to the local area, and neither are we well-known here—

-Thus, I had thought that we would be at a disadvantage compared to the local “ai-dols” that have acquired their own fanbase in this region.
+Thus, I had thought that we would be at a disadvantage compared to the local *idols* that have acquired their own fanbase in this region.

 After all, I assume the majority of the audience that come to watch the performances would be local ones.
 {% endbubble %}